Why Does My Cat Keep Scratching My Couch?

 Cats tend to prefer posts that are at least 3 feet tall, have multiple levels and are made of rope.

-But sometimes you’ll find that even after buying your cat a perfectly good rope scratching post, he’s still scratching your sofa.
+But sometimes you’ll find that even after buying your cat a perfectly good rope scratching post, he’s still scratching your couch.

 So what gives?

-Well, a lot of couch arms are over three feet tall.
+Well, the arms of a lot of sofas are over three feet tall.
 Plus, your cat might prefer the texture of your couch to the texture of his post.
 It’s as simple as that.

 So if that’s the case, Dr. Spano recommends buying (or making) a post out of the same material as your furniture.
 That way, it’ll be easier to redirect your cat.